fusioncharts/dev_centre_docs/getting-started/ember/your-first-chart-using-ember.md

 ---
-title: Your First Chart in Ember using FusionCharts | FusionCharts
+title: Create a Chart in Ember | FusionCharts
 description: This article outlines the steps to create your first chart, widget and map using the fusionCharts Ember component.
-heading: Your First Chart in Ember using FusionCharts
+heading: Create a Chart in Ember Using FusionCharts
 ---

 ## Overview